AOC Claps Back At Girl Scout Cookie Column

 A conservative columnist named Jane Chastain, who writes for the website World Net Daily, wrote a column earlier this week with the headline “AOC Was a Girl Scout… Just Say No To The Cookies.”

-In the column Chastain, herself a onetime Girl Scout, argued that because New York Democratic Rep. Alexandria Ocasio-Cortez was a Girl Scout when she was young, and because the Girl Scouts as an organization have taken a “sharp left turn,” that buyers should perhaps think twice before buying Girl Scout cookies this season.
+In the column, Chastain, herself a onetime Girl Scout, argued that because New York Democratic Rep. Alexandria Ocasio-Cortez was a Girl Scout when she was young, and because the Girl Scouts as an organization have taken a “sharp left turn,” that buyers should perhaps think twice before buying Girl Scout cookies this season.

 The column also takes shots at International Women’s Day, which she claims was first celebrated by the Socialist Party of America and was later celebrated by countries in the former Communist bloc.
 And it accuses the Girl Scouts of partnering with what she calls left-wing causes.